Have, Ghana

 Have is a town located in the western valley of the Akwapim Togo mountain range, locally called Ewetogbeka or Nyito, in the Afadzato South District of the Volta Region of Ghana.
 It is bounded on the south by Agate, on the north by Nyagbo, on the east by the mountain range and in the west by river Dayi.
 The citizens of Have are called Haveawo.

-Origin of Name
+Origin of name

 Oral tradition indicates that Have, Woadze, and Goviefe, all descended from one ancestor called Agoe.
 The three sister divisions sprang from the three sons of "Grandmother Agoe", the eldest son being the father of Have descendants.
 The traditional name "Govie-Duta–Etɔ" means triple towns.

-Demographics - Composition of Have
+Demographics - composition

 Have is made up of five towns namely: Etoe in the south, and Akleme, Atsiame, Agorme and Domefe in the north, collectively referred to as Gboxome.
 Etoe is made up of three sub-divisions, namely, Etoedzigbe, Ablordi and Tegbevi.
 There are also a number of settler communities dotted along the banks of river Dayi.
 These include Aveyoyoe, Sadzikofe, Adzekofe, and Ando Number 1 and 2.